Saavy-25/Kubera-Backend/README.md

 Run 'pip install -r requirements.txt'

-Run DevSetUp.py and add resource keys.
+Run DevSetUp.py

+Add MONGO_URI to the generated .env file.
+Get your mongoDB connection string from mongoDB Atlas.
+Make sure you put in the correct username and password.

+Add AZURE_RESOURCE_KEY to the .env file.

+Add the Mongo_URI and the AZURE_RESOURCE_KEY to the generated Dockerfile.

 ## Viewing Doccumentation

 View Swagger Doccumentation for API but running app.py and visiting http://127.0.0.1:5000/apidocs/

-## Azure Doccument Inteligence Connection

-Add in images "PublixReceipt.jpg", "TraderJoes.jpg" "SamsReceipt.jpg" and "WalmartReceipt.jpg" to the AzureDIConnection directory before running DIConnection.py file.

-## MongoDB Connection

-Add MONGO_URI to your .env file.
-Get your mongoDB connection string from mongoDB Atlas.
-Make sure you put in the correct username and password.
+## Building a Docker Image

+Make sure to download and begin running Docker on your device.

+Run "docker build . --file Dockerfile --tag my-image-name:$(date +%s)"